ymote/ionic-tutorial/README.md

 The last feature we will add to the movie index page is filtering movies by user rating.

 Rating is an important indicator for a movie.
-In this feature, we learn how to add third-party jquery plugin into an ionic app.
+In this feature, we use ionic range to add rating filter.

-### nouislider
+### ionic range

-We use the jquery <a href="http://refreshless.com/nouislider/" target="_blank">nouislider plugin</a> to filter movies by rating.
-The plugin is referenced in ***index.html***.
+Check ionic documentation for more details about <a href="http://ionicframework.com/docs/components/#range" target="_blank">range</a>.
+Here we use it to pick out a number from 0 to 10 in order to filter rating.

+We assume user always want to see the higher rated movies.
+So for the selected number from ionic range, we filter out movies with rating lower than that number.

 ### Service